|383C.01||[Repealed, 1989 c 240 s 10]|

 (1) all officers elected by popular vote or persons appointed to fill vacancies in such offices;

-(3) superintendent or principal administrative officer or comptroller of any separate department of county government which is now or hereafter created pursuant to law, who is directly responsible to the board of county commissioners or any other board or commission, as well as the county agricultural agents and the home demonstration agents under the control of the county extension committee;
+(2) superintendent or principal administrative officer or comptroller of any separate department of county government which is now or hereafter created pursuant to law, who is directly responsible to the board of county commissioners or any other board or commission, as well as the county agricultural agents reporting to the county extension committee;

-(9) not more than a total of nine clerks serving the county board and administrator;
+(6) not more than a total of nine full-time equivalent clerical employees serving the county board and administrator;

-(12) any department head designated by the county board;
+(8) any department head and deputy director designated by the county board;

-(13) three administrative assistants in the county administrator's office; and
+(9) three administrative assistants in the county administrator's office;

 (c) The classified service includes all other positions now existing and hereinafter created in the service of the county or any board or commission, agency, or offices of the county.